 Since I never joined any modelling agency, I also started with some TFP sessions.
 When I achieved a desirable portfolio, I started to participate in modelling contests – Miss competitions.
 I did not need to win and photographers got to me with a job offer.

 Nevertheless, TFP photography is not all roses, you know.
-I also went through bad experience, but it was mostly because I was inexperienced model and I really wanted to achieve something.
-In conclusion, TFP photography is all right, however, it is good to be very careful when you expect professional results.
+I also went through the bad experience, but it was mostly because I was an

 What does professional photography mean to you and when you know that images will be really good?